4.2.2.20 Specific requirements for past period claim

 A past period claim must be accompanied by an instalment claim if:

-• the past period occurs in the income year which the claim is made, and
+- the past period occurs in the income year which the claim is made, and

-• on the date of the claim the individual
+- on the date of the claim the individual

-• is eligible for FTB (1.1.E.17), and
+- is eligible for FTB (1.1.E.17), and

-• the instalment claim would be effective.
+- the instalment claim would be effective.

 If the individual does not accompany a past period claim with an instalment claim in these circumstances, the past period claim is not effective.

-If the individual is not eligible for FTB at the time of the past period claim or is prevented from making an effective claim (i.e. the individual is already receiving FTB by instalments or has previously made a claim for payment of FTB by instalment and that claim has not yet been determined), then they are not required to accompany their past period claim with an instalment claim.
+If the individual is not eligible for FTB at the time of the past period claim or is prevented from making an effective claim (that is, the individual is already receiving FTB by instalments or has previously made a claim for payment of FTB by instalment and that claim has not yet been determined), then they are not required to accompany their past period claim with an instalment claim.

 Requirements for payment of RA with a past period claim

-An individual who is entitled to FTB Part A for a past period in the income year either before or in the year in which the past period claim is made may receive any entitlement to RA as a lump sum with their past period payment.
-However, to receive RA the past period claim must be accompanied by an instalment claim unless:
+An individual who is entitled to FTB Part A for a past period in the income year either before or in the year in which the past period claim is made, may receive any entitlement to RA as a lump sum with their past period payment.
+However, to receive RA, the past period claim must be accompanied by an instalment claim unless:

-• the individual is already receiving FTB by instalments, or
+- the individual is already receiving FTB by instalments, or

-• the individual has previously lodged an instalment claim which has not yet been determined.
+- the individual has previously lodged an instalment claim which has not yet been determined.

 Act reference: FAAct Schedule 1 clause 38C Eligibility for RA